x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 We strongly recommend that you use the latest version of the .NET Framework that's supported by the release of Exchange you're installing.

 > [!IMPORTANT]
 > **Releases of .NET Framework that aren't listed in the table below aren't supported on any release of Exchange 2019**.
-This includes minor and patch-level releases of .NET Framework.
+This includes minor and patch-level releases of .NET Framework. <br/><br/> The complete prerequisite list for Exchange 2019 is available [here](https://docs.microsoft.com/exchange/plan-and-deploy/prerequisites?view=exchserver-2019).

-> [!IMPORTANT]
-> The complete prerequisite list for [** exchange 2019 is available here**](https://docs.microsoft.com/exchange/plan-and-deploy/prerequisites?view=exchserver-2019)

 |**Exchange version**|**.NET Framework 4.7.2 or later**|
 |:-----|:-----|
 |Exchange 2019|Supported|